FAQ

 How can Carbon Measures ensure global adoption?

 An important first step is being global from the onset.
-Carbon Measures is being purposeful in bringing on members from around the world, to engage through global policymaking processes like COP to ensure global support is built alongside the development of the framework.
+Carbon Measures is being purposeful in bringing on members from around the world and engaging through global policymaking processes like COP to ensure global support is built alongside the development of the framework.

-Starting with key industrial products that collectively account for the majority of global emissions – such as electricity, fuel, steel, concrete and chemicals – will enable real progress.
+Starting with key industrial products that collectively account for the majority of global emissions – such as electricity, fuel, steel, concrete and chemicals – would enable real progress.

 How will this impact consumer pricing, particularly the affordability of energy?